ezequieltejada/angular-mastery-workshop/exercise-angular-cli.md

 As we might have noticed, running freshly generated application comes with some default content which gives us some pointers abou the next steps.
 That being said we need to get rid of it to start developing our own features.

-1. Open the `app.component.html` file a delete all its content.
+1. Open the `app.component.html` file and delete all its content.
 2. Add `<h1>{{title}} app is running!</h1>` instead
 3. Open the `app.component.spec.ts` file and change `compiled.querySelector('.content span')` to `compiled.querySelector('h1')`
 4. Try to run tests using `npm test`